-Electronic health records (EHR) — also called electronic medical records (EMR) — help patients as well as health professionals.
+Electronic health records (EHR) — also called electronic medical records (EMR) — help patients as well as health care providers.
 That's because they make it easier for you (and your parents, depending on your age) to see your health records.

 An EHR is a computerized collection of a patient's health records.
 EHRs include information like your age, gender, ethnicity, health history, medicines, allergies, immunization status, lab test results, hospital discharge instructions, and billing information.

 Your health care providers can share these digital health records if they're in the same hospital, clinic, or health care system.
-So, for example, if you go to a dermatologist, an asthma specialist, and your primary care doctor, all these doctors see the same records.
+So, for example, if you go to a dermatologist, an asthma specialist, and your primary care doctor in the same system, all these doctors see the same records.

 Because EHRs improve how well your doctors talk to each other and coordinate your treatment, they can enhance your care.
-Here are some of the ways they can help:
+Here are some ways they can help: